-ISO 26262 functional safety
+ISO 26262 Functional Safety

 FuSi (Functional Safety/Funktionale Sicherheit) is a cross-functional guideline covering all products in the vehicle.
 The safety goals are oriented according to the vehicle functionalities and are based on the Hazard Analysis and Risk Assessment (HARA).

-According to the different sub-systems in the vehicle, the overall ASIL-Level is to be defined, and the FuSi concept is to be designed and implemented.
+According to the different subsystems in the vehicle, the overall ASIL-Level is to be defined, and the FuSi concept is to be designed and implemented.

-The FuSi Development Phases occur in parallel with the System and Software Development, thus overlapping with the same milestones on QM deliverables.
+The FuSi Development Phases occur in parallel with the system and software development, thus overlapping with the same milestones on QM deliverables.
 Nonetheless, this scope presents its own goals and work products as defined by the ISO26262 and documented in the DIA (Development Interface Agreement).

-If requested by the customer, the company also may represent and take full responsibility for the FuSi certification process, making sure that the applicable systems and vehicle products are fully compliant to the ISO26262 regulation.
+If requested by the customer, the company also may represent and take full responsibility for the FuSi certification process, making sure that the applicable systems and vehicle products are fully compliant with the ISO26262 regulation.

 Our main goal is to assist our customers and ensure that the achieved functionalities are not harmful to the vehicle’s passengers and drivers.